 Early childhood education (ECE) in Finland is based on supporting children’s balanced growth, and education comes along with that.
-This course gives you an idea of the basic principles and structures behind the Finnish ECE and helps you understand the significance of play for the learning emphasized by the Finnish system.
-For the self-reflection, you will consider the Finnish way’s pros and cons compared to the current early childhood education in your own country and what they could learn from each other.
+This course gives you an idea of the basic principles and structures behind the Finnish ECE and helps you understand the significance of play in learning and why it is emphasized in the Finnish system.
+For the self-reflection, you will consider the Finnish way’s pros and cons compared to the current approach to early childhood education in your own country, and what the two countries could learn from each other.

-During this course, you will learn how Finnish teachers apply outdoors as a motivating learning environment and how they grab their students’ attention by using functional learning methods.
-You will see small video clips and pictures of Finnish children spending time and learning in a forest, including case examples of preschool children and 5th-grade elementary school students.
-You will also get an introduction and chance to reflect on different angles of the forest as a learning environment and how that is fitted into the official pedagogical curriculum in Finland.
+During this course, you will learn how Finnish teachers use the outdoors as a motivating learning environment and how they grab their students’ attention by using functional learning methods.
+You will see small video clips and pictures of Finnish children spending time and learning in a forest, including case examples of preschool children and 5th grade elementary school students.
+You will also get an introduction and chance to reflect on different angles of the forest as a learning environment and how that fits into the official pedagogical curriculum in Finland.
 For self-reflection in your learning diary, you will leave your school building to consider where and how you could apply these principles to your work.

 You will be able to shadow a Finnish teacher in action to observe the interaction in the class.
 For self-reflection, you will write your observations in your learning diary.

 You will have an online meeting with a Finnish teacher.
-You can ask questions and discuss the differences and similarities of being a teacher in Finland and your country; your reflections from the previous week’s courses; and your current plan on how to apply your learnings to your work.
+You can ask questions, discuss the differences and similarities of being a teacher in Finland and your country, share your reflections from the previous week’s courses, and plan how to apply what you have learned in your own classroom or school.
 After the meeting, you will write your self-reflection and assessment of your journey so far in your learning diary.

-You will shadow a second Finnish teacher in another school in action to observe the interaction in the class.
-For self-reflection, you will write your observations and ideas in your learning diary.
+You will shadow a second Finnish teacher in action in another school to observe the interaction in the class.
+For self-reflection, you will write your observations and ideas in your learning diary

-You will shadow a third Finnish teacher yet in another school to observe the interaction in the class.
+You will shadow a third Finnish teacher in action in another school to observe the interaction in the class.
 For self-reflection, you will write your observations and ideas in your learning diary.

 Now you have gained insight into the Finnish education system from the Finns.
 To further help you contextualize this information, you will meet an education professional originating from your own country who has lived in Finland for several years.
 Together, you can discuss the reasons behind the differences and similarities between the two countries’ education systems and what you could bring home from Finland.
-After the meeting, you will write your updated plan on applying your learnings to your work in your learning diary.
+After the meeting, you will write your updated plan of how to apply what you have learned in your own classroom or school.